gvwilson/sdxpy/src/layout/index.md

 [% inc file="wrapped.py" keep="row" %]

-Wrapping puts the row's children into buckets, then converts the buckets to a row of a column of rows:
+Wrapping puts the row's children into buckets, and then converts the buckets to a row of a column of rows:
 {: .continue}

 [% inc file="wrapped.py" keep="wrap" %]

-To bucket the children
+To bucket the children,
 we add them one at a time to a temporary list.
 If adding another node would make the total width of the nodes in that list too large, we use that node to start a new temporary list:

 [% inc file="wrapped.py" keep="bucket" %]

+Once again,
-Once again we bring forward all the previous tests and write some new ones to test the functionality we've added:
+we bring forward all the previous tests and write some new ones to test the functionality we've added:

 [% inc file="test_wrapped.py" keep="example" %]